 It’s really helpful — important, actually — that you be there with your child, while they’re listening to the music.
 You want to be there when their system opens up to more connection — even if that’s just a brief moment of eye contact and a smile.
 That could be everything!
 And it helps for you to make sure they’re occupied in a way that keeps them engaged with the music — you can chat about what they’re listening to, whether they like it, what their favorite song is, etc.

-And remember, less is more, so if you can only get your child to listen for 10 or 15 minutes, that’s fine.
+And remember, less is more, so if you can only get your child to listen for 1 or 5 minutes, that’s fine.
 Having them willing to do it again is more important than loading them up as fast as possible.

-The cost to access the system for 30 days is $350.
+The cost to access the system is $350.
 If other family members want to do it too, they can do it for an additional $50 each.
 They would need to connect with me first, so I know what they are dealing with and how they might best proceed.
 There is an intake form I’ll send out that’s very helpful.

 If you want the “Balance” maintenance program, you can access that for $75/ month, after the “Core” program is complete.